funkeeflow/super-knob/README.md

 # super-knob 🎛️

 A vanilla web component written in TypeScript for all your circular input needs.
-Fittable, customizable with a small footprint. `Brotli size = ~0.56kb`
+Fittable, customizable with a small footprint.
 <!-- ## Demo
  [**See it in action here** 🍜 ][link-demo] -->